V4Fire/Client/src/super/i-static-page/README.md

 ## Attaching project favicons

 To attach favicons to the project, you should generate them first.
-Unfortunately, the project building process doesn't generate them because it is an expensive task and slows down the building speed.
+Unfortunately, the project building process does not generate them because it is an expensive task and slows down the building speed.

 To generate favicons, you may use the predefined gulp task.